RetroAchievements/docs/docs/guidelines/content/screenshot-guidelines.md

 - If possible, 3D games can have their internal resolution upscaled by 2x or 3x.
 Note that this is a special emulator setting, not just resizing the window while it's at 1x internal resolution.
 This should only be done for 3D games, and only when the result looks good - it may not be desirable if the high quality 3D graphics clash too much with low quality upscaled 2D assets, and it shouldn't be done if the game is purely 2D.
 If used, 3x is preferred over 2x.
 Never submit 4x or higher.
 - For most systems, RALibretro is recommended for taking screenshots, since it generally takes them at the appropriate resolution.
 RetroArch should be avoided since it generally takes screenshots based on your window size.
 - Standalone emulators such as DuckStation, PCSX2, Dolphin, and PPSSPP require configuration to have the appropriate screenshot settings.
 Please read the [Emulator Setup](#emulator-setup) section below.
 - You should generally never manually resize or crop a screenshot, especially if it's just to force a match with the required dimensions.
 If you're sure you have the appropriate emulator settings and the screenshots are correct for the game, but the site doesn't allow it, it may be an oversight.
-Please report these cases in the `#cleanup-requests` forum in our [Discord server](https://discord.gg/dq2E4hE) if you're sure it's a mistake.
+Please report these cases in the `#cleanup-requests` forum or `#screenshot-help` channel in our [Discord server](https://discord.gg/dq2E4hE) if you're sure it's a mistake.
 - Exceptions can include games for Amstrad CPC and some other systems like PS1 and Saturn where the emulator may produce screenshots that look too wide.
 You may need to manually resize these screenshots to the game's appropriate resolution using Nearest Neighbor scaling in an image editor.
 Be sure you know the game's proper resolution and be sure you know how to use Nearest Neighbor scaling if you're dealing with games like this.
-- If a game uses multiple resolutions (e.g. title screen and in-game look different), you may also want to resize them to one appropriate resolution for the game, especially for the primary screenshots displayed on the game page.
-Again, if you're dealing with games like this and you choose to do this, be sure you know what the best unified resolution should be for the game and be sure to use Nearest Neighbor scaling.
+- If a game uses multiple resolutions (e.g. title screen and in-game look different), it may be necessary to resize them to one appropriate resolution for the game, especially for the primary screenshots displayed on the game page.
+Again, if you're dealing with games like this, be sure you know what the best unified resolution should be for the game and be sure to use Nearest Neighbor scaling.

 ## Submitting Screenshots